 Breathing drills are a critical component of endurance racing, helping you regulate your breath, conserve energy, and perform at your best.
 When you improve your breathing, you can improve your lung capacity, reduce fatigue, and power through even the most challenging races.

 Mastering breathing drills takes time and practice.
 It’s essential to be patient with yourself as you work to develop these skills and incorporate them into your race routine.
+If any terms or phrases aren’t clear in this article, check out our glossary of triathlon terms for more clarity.

 If you have any questions or comments, please don’t hesitate to contact us.